Home Vancouver Events Calendar Metro Vancouver Cycling Races Vancouver’s Rotary Ride for Hearing Bike Ride Fundraising Event

 The Main Ride

 The route starts around the Spanish Banks West Concession and progresses east along the water to Jericho Beach Park.
-Cyclists pass the park’s pond and then turn back and return to the starting location along the same route.
+Cyclists pass the park’s pond, then turn around and return to the starting location along the same route.

 Reckless Shipyards E-Bikes